-So coming into where the government was

-So coming into where the government was going to take care of them, they were so devastated without the children because First Nations, our hearts are our children, we all know that.
+So coming into where the government was 1 2 going to take care of them, they were so 3 devastated without the children because First 4 Nations, our hearts are our children, we all know 5 that.
 So, Tootsie would have been devastated.
-She would have been just devastated losing her babies.
+6 She would have been just devastated losing her 7 babies.
 Yeah.

-CHRISTA BIG CANOE: Thank you.
-That -- for sharing that really important part of history of your community.

-And so one of the other --

-ANN MAJE RAIDER: [indiscernible] want to say? [indiscernible]

-CHRISTA BIG CANOE: One -- one of the other questions, and you have kind of touched on it just now when you were speaking to the commissioner, is that the economic development and the harm to the land or the environment, do you guys feel that that harm that's done to the environment in your traditional lands is like the harm done to Indigenous women?

-ANN MAJE RAIDER: Absolutely.
-There is not a doubt in my mind, in my soul, in my heart.
-Indigenous people, we have such a deep spiritual connection with the land.
+8 CHRISTA BIG CANOE: Thank you.
+That -- for sharing 9 that really important part of history of your 10 community.
+11 And so one of the other --12 ANNE RAIDER: [indiscernible] want to say?
+13 [indiscernible] 14 CHRISTA BIG CANOE: One -- one of the other questions, 15 and you have kind of touched on it just now when 16 you were speaking to the commissioner, is that 17 the economic development and the harm to the land 18 or the environment, do you guys feel that that 19 harm that's done to the environment in your 20 traditional lands is like the harm done to 21 Indigenous women?
+22 ANNE RAIDER: Absolutely.
+There is not a doubt in my 23 mind, in my soul, in my heart.
+Indigenous 24 people, we have such a deep spiritual connection 25 with the land.
 You harm the land, you harm us.
-Yeah.

-CHRISTA BIG CANOE: At this point I would just like to ask if any of the three of you would like to add anything or if I have overlooked asking you anything, to please do so.

-ANN MAJE RAIDER: I do have some recommendations.

-CHRISTA BIG CANOE: Yes.
+26 Yeah.
+27 CHRISTA BIG CANOE: At this point I would just like to ask if any of the three of you would like to add 28 29 anything or if I have overlooked asking you 30 anything, to please do so.
+ANNE RAIDER: I do have some recommendations.
+31 32 CHRISTA BIG CANOE: Yes.
 And then -- for sure.
-So, please feel free to share with the commissioner your recommendations and ideas.

-ANN MAJE RAIDER: I spent a lot of time, it's been my life's passion working on these issues.
-And I spent a lot of time thinking about my sister last night and what she would want me to say.
-I asked her, I talked to her to help -- to help me.
-And I kept calling the loon spirit in.
-And my sister's name is Tootsie, and in Dena that means
+33 please feel free to share with the commissioner 34 your recommendations and ideas.
+35 ANNE RAIDER: I spent a lot of time, it's been my 36 life's passion working on these issues.
+And I 37 spent a lot of time thinking about my sister last 38 night and what she would want me to say.
+I asked 39 her, I talked to her to help -- to help me.
+40 I kept calling the loon spirit in.
+And my 41 sister's name is Tootsie, and in Dena that means 42 "loon".
+43 So as Indigenous people we are very 44 distinct, with unique heritage, language, cultural practice and spiritual beliefs.
+So, I 45 want everybody to know what it means to be easily distinguishable, recognizable, visible, obvious, pronounced, prominent, striking.
+That is we as Indigenous people.

-"loon".

-So as Indigenous people we are very distinct, with unique heritage, language, cultural practice and spiritual beliefs. want everybody to know what it means to be "distinct".
-The dictionary says unmistakable, easily distinguishable, recognizable, visible, obvious, pronounced, prominent, striking. is we as Indigenous people.
 We have proven that you can never assimilate us and you can never change us.
 The White Paper of 1969 tried that.
 It didn't work.
 The colonial policies and structures continue on the path of assimilation today.
 A good case is the child protection in Canada.
 There is a direct correlation between child apprehension and murdered and missing Indigenous women.
 There is a direct -- direct correlation between child protection and homelessness and people on the streets.
-Yukon 90 percent of children in care are First Nations.
-In the Yukon there is racist policies that need to change in child protection.
+Yukon 90 percent of children in care are First In the Yukon there is racist policies Nations. that need to change in child protection.
 Families are not compensated at the level that foster parenting is compensated.
 That is unacceptable.

+"distinct".
+The dictionary says unmistakable,